-A Feasibility Study of a pumped storage scheme was completed in November 2000 and a positive Record of Decision (RoD) was issued for the construction of a dam on the Steelpoort River, which would serve as the lower reservoir (in-channel).
+A Feasibility Study for a pumped storage scheme was completed in November 2000 and a positive Record of Decision (RoD) was issued for the construction of a dam on the Steelpoort River, which would serve as the lower reservoir (in-channel).
 The upper reservoir would be created by damming a stream on the plateau.
 The machine hall and the vertical and horizontal waterways would be underground.

-Subsequently, the Department of Water Affairs and Forestry (DWAF) embarked upon the Olifants River Water Resources Development Project (ORWRDP), the core element of which is a large dam to be constructed on the Steelpoort River, about 20km downstream of the site that was originally selected for the lower reservoir of the pumped storage scheme.
+Subsequently, the Department of Water Affairs and Forestry (DWAF) embarked upon the Olifants River Water Resources Development Project (ORWRDP), the core element of which is a large dam to be constructed on the Steelpoort River, approximately 30km downstream of the site that was originally selected for the lower reservoir of the pumped storage scheme.
 Construction of the dam (provisionally referred to as the De Hoop Dam) was due to commence in 2006, but due to a number of appeals against the positive Record of Decision which had been issued for this project, commencement of construction has been delayed.
-The Minister of Environmental Affairs and Tourism, Minister Marthinus van Schalkwyk, has recently issued a final decision on the De Hoop Dam project, in which he acknowledged the validity of the appeals but stated that as there is no other feasible alternative for provision of water to the area, the dam is to go ahead.
-Though the dam has now been officially authorized, it is unclear when construction is to commence; however, it is expected that it will be completed before such time as water is needed for the pumped storage scheme which is planned for commissioning late 2014 (should positive authorization be issued by the relevant authorities).
-This offers the possibility of replacing the lower dam on the Steelpoort River with an off-channel lower reservoir, to be filled with water from the De Hoop Dam.
+Minister of Environmental Affairs and Tourism, Minister Marthinus van Schalkwyk, has recently issued a final decision on the De Hoop Dam project, in which he acknowledged the validity of the appeals but stated that as there is no other feasible alternative for provision of water to the area, and that construction of the proposed dam was to go ahead.
+This offers Eskom the opportunity to develop the lower dam as an off-channel lower reservoir, which will be primed from the De Hoop Dam, via a pipeline.
 This unlinks the location and layout of the pumped storage scheme from a lower reservoir on the river and provides greater freedom in selecting a possibly more advantageous site and layout.

-The option of construction of the in-stream SPSS as per the existing RoD therefore still exists, but the option of construction an off-channel PSS is seen as more advantageous and to that end, this study explores various alternatives for construction of an off-channel PSS.
+The option of construction of the in-stream pumped storage scheme as per the existing RoD therefore still exists, but the option of construction an off-channel PSS is seen as more advantageous and to that end, this study explores various alternatives for construction of an off-channel PSS.
 Hence the "current scheme" is no longer considered as an alternative.